colll78/cardano-lightning/docs/demo-requirements.md

   description: |
     If a channel is closed and no counter is submitted during a time window, then the channel can be unanimously terminated.

+>>> EXTRA >>>

+"/sub":
+  description: |
+    Remove funds from other account.
+    Requires a signed state, own signature.
+    Optionally an additional cheque, or and unresolved cheque with proof secret.
+  args:
+    state: SignedState
+    cheque: Cheque?
+    proof: Proof?
+"/end":
+  description: |
+    Both parties agree to end the channel.
+    The channel is immediately terminated.
+  args:
+    state: SignedEndState

 ```

 TODO: